Laws

 Step 1 – Requirements

-To be considered eligible for a small estate affidavit, the estate in question must fulfill the below requirements.
+To be considered eligible for an Illinois small estate affidavit, all of the following must apply to the decedent’s estate[2]:

-Note: If the affiant is an out-of-state resident, an agent or circuit court clerk will need to be assigned to receive court process.
+Note: If the affiant is an out-of-state resident, an agent or circuit court clerk will need to be assigned to receive court paperwork.[3]

 Step 3 – Collect Property